 Within countries, we work to make sure the curriculum framework is universally recognised by allowing input and feedback from the various stakeholders.
 This can include facilitating negotiations between groups that are officially in conflict with each other.
 Within this process, we work to ensure a participatory approach that provides opportunities for commonly excluded groups, such as women and girls, pastoralists and people living with disabilities.
 We also develop textbooks, learning materials, and examination systems that correspond to the set curriculum.

 Since 2007, we have supported standardised exam provision, allowing form four and grade eight students to complete their education and receive their certificates.
 By ensuring standardised and recognised exams, students’ certificates are recognised and respected both by universities in neighbouring countries and prospective employers.
-This year we reached 33,000 students who have been able to sit their exams and gain the chance to continue onto further education and better employment.
+In 2019 we reached over 77,000 students who have been able to sit their exams and gain the chance to continue onto further education and better employment.

-Despite existing disagreements and conflicts between various regions in Somalia, we are supporting Somali people to come together to develop a curriculum framework and associated text-books.
+Despite existing developments and conflicts between regions in Somalia, we supported Somali people to come together to develop a curriculum framework and associated text-books.
 Ingrained in this process is a focus on peace-building, democracy and diversity.
-AET is the lead coordinator for curriculum development in Somalia and has developed and implemented a process of consultation with different regional and community groups to ensure a commonly accepted framework.

 Working on curriculum, exams and the entire system of education in partnership with the local community, helps put the control of education in communities’ hands and is essential to moving towards recovery, peace and prosperity.